Song Kang-ho: Early life

-Song Kang-ho was born in Gimhae, South Gyeongsang Province, South Korea on January 17, 1967.
-He graduated from Gimhae High School and dreamed of becoming an actor since his sophomore year at Garak Middle School.
-At the time, there were only five theater and film departments nationwide, but after failing once in the entrance exam, he went on to study at the Department of Broadcasting and Entertainment at Gyeongsang National University in Busan.
-Soon after, Song was drafted to his mandatory military enlistment.
-Afterward, when he was 23 years old, he did not go back to college, but started acting in a local theater company in Busan.
+Song Kang-ho was born on 17 January 1967, in Gimhae, South Gyeongsang Province.
+He graduated from Gimhae High School and had aspirations of becoming an actor since his second year at Garak Middle School.
+At the time, the country had just five theater and film departments.
+Despite failing the entrance exam once, he eventually studied at Gyeongsang National University in Busan.
+However, he was drafted for mandatory military service soon after.
+After completing his service, Song did not return to college and instead joined a theater company in Busan at age 23.